RubezicM/js-tasker/readme.md

                     var rubor = 5 + 3; // var # r0 ~ c--66-n-Math.sqrt(9)--

-    - Separators separate syntax on several parts which are then used to parse the code
+    - separators separate syntax on several parts which are then used to parse the code
     - everythin before "//" is code moved forward to inline randomization parser
     - everything in between "#" and some other separator is part of block/row randomization parser
     - everything in between "~" and some other separator is custom parser randomization